 Due to the Energy Label, other political measures and the increasing availability of more efficient technologies (heat pump dryer), the total energy consumption of tumble dryers in Europe is expected to further decrease within the next years.
 This may result in a lower power demand during the whole cycle.
+At present, energy efficient tumble driers (class A and better) already account for

-30 European Commission (2005): Green Paper on Energy Efficiency or Doing More with Less.
+31 European Commission (2005): Green Paper on Energy Efficiency or Doing More with Less.
 COM (2005) 265 final.